ikuamike/ikuamike.github.io/content/posts/2021/netcat.md

 {{< image src="/img/netcat/netcat-4.png" alt="" position="center" style="border-radius: 8px;" >}}

-You notice the -e and -c options which are not available in the openbsd version.
+You notice the -e option, this is not available in the openbsd version.
 This is the feature that is considered a security hole.
 More on this when we get to the shells section.

 ### GNU Netcat